-Note: The clips on this page usually have nothing to do with Maggie or The Wizard of Oz.
+Note: The clips on this page are not necessarily focused on Maggie or The Wizard of Oz.

 A "fantasy video" is not porn, so you can calm down...it's me experimenting, doing something to improve original footage or make it more interesting.
 For example, back in the 1960s, stereo TV was not around, so even though a stereo track may have been available everything was broadcast in mono.
 A fantasy video would be a clip in which that mono track is replaced with its identical stereo track, thus making it a lot more interesting to hear today.
 The Hullabaloo clips here are perfect examples.

 A fantasy video could also be one in which I've taken the musical soundtrack, only ever recorded in mono, and used sophisticated software to isolate voices and instruments to create a "true" (but fake) stereo version.
 The Hertz commercial on this page is an example that turned out fairly well; the Juicy Fruit Gum commercial is a very mediocre example.

 So there you have it: A fantasy video is like a this-is-how-it-coulda-been-done video or broadcast.
 Any time I've done this to a video, you'll see it marked as such in the description below and in the video's opening.
 Please do not post these videos anywhere, especially YouTube, or monitize them in any way.
 I do monitor this and will act accordingly.

 Fantasy Video: No Matter What Shape (Your Stomach's In), Alka-Seltzer, 1965

 The pop song was by newly invented group, the T-Bones.
 Some of the group members were from the original studio musicians; the T-Bones became the face of the song.